Hats-Protocol/proposal-hatter/docs/spec.md

 - Policy tiers, Reality‑based challenges, per‑epoch program budgets, stream/drip schedules (can be layered later without changing the Safe wiring).
 - Auto‑provisioning Safe module limits from Proposal Hatter (module limits are owner‑set per Safe UX/API).
 - Interface abstraction/adapters for multiple module versions; upgrades will be handled by revoking Proposal Hatter’s hat and minting it to a new contract version, with any allowance data migration handled in that process.
+- Support for Hats trees that are linked or nested across multiple branches; this version assumes all relevant hats live within a single branch.

 ---